guy-with-no-name/pokecrystal1025/README.md

 ### Sprite credits:

-Egg3ggEgg (Gen 3)
+Gen 3 front sprites by Egg3ggEgg
+Gen 3 back sprites by Nuuk/@nuukiie

-MegamanOmega and EeVeeEe1999 on DeviantArt (Gen 3 menu sprites)
+Gen 3 menu sprites by MegamanOmega and EeVeeEe1999 on DeviantArt

 ---